 N95 guidelines, spotting fake N95

-Photo: CDC | An approved N95 respirator should fit the above guidelines.
+Photo CDC | An approved N95 respirator should fit the above guidelines

 Purchasing Tips